-- Coordinates with the Executive Director and other Society representatives to seek scientific analysis on important resource issues resulting in recommendations for guidance, approaches, or positions that AFS can endorse.
+- Coordinates with the Executive Director, Policy Director, and other Society representatives to seek scientific analysis on important resource issues resulting in recommendations for guidance, approaches, or positions that AFS can endorse.

 - Works with AFS staff and other AFS units to determine priorities, appropriate documents or actions, and to identify audiences for AFS to engage about AFS positions on resource issues.

-- Invites suggestions from all AFS units on issues that could be covered by a new AFS policy.
+- Invites suggestions from all AFS units on issues that could be addressed by AFS policy action.

-See “Procedure for Developing and Advancing Resource Issues” and “Procedures for Developing and Advancing AFS Resource Policy Statements.”
+See “Procedure for Developing and Advancing Resource Issues” and “Procedures for Developing and Advancing AFS Resource Policy Documents.”

 Generates competitive proposals for the site of the AFS meeting four years hence from which the Governing Board shall choose one site.